0x9ONU/Obsidian-Notes/3 - Junior Year/Spring 2025/HW&SW Co-Design/Week 12/Assignment 4/Hardware-Software Co-Design - Assignment 4.md

 #### Study #2: “Low-Power Clock Distribution Using a Current-Pulsed Clocked Flip-Flop [2]”

+The authors of this paper, unlike the last, try to focus on the reduction of power consumption in synchronous digital circuits.

 #### Study #3: ““Power and Skew Reduction Using Resonant Energy Recycling in 14-nm FinFET Clocks [3]”